 Guidance Advisory Council

 It is important to have an advisory council for the guidance program.
 The National Model for School Counseling specifically endorses this idea as best practice.
 The purpose for the council is to provide feedback on the school counseling program as well as be a resource for project and intiatives.
-A new group was started last year and will meet approximately monthly.
-If you are interested in discussing guidance programs and activities related to student’s academic, social/personal, and career exploration needs, please call Mr. Elsner at x272 or email at firstname.lastname@example.org.
+The Guidance Advisory Council meets monthly.
+If you are interested in discussing guidance programs and activities related to student’s academic, social/personal, and career exploration needs, please call Mr. Elsner at x272 or email at email@example.com.